-- Ensure harmonization and continuity around the single regulatory system and maintain a stable EU Regulatory System and smooth functioning of the European Medicines Agency for pharmaceuticals, and - Warrant that there is a single regulatory regime for cosmetics with a single evaluation of the safety of cosmetic ingredients used in products in the EU and the UK.
-More specifically, the recommendations are:

-- Secure ongoing alignment, cooperation and mutual recognition between the UK and the EU regarding the authorization, testing and surveillance of pharmaceuticals and cosmetics, - Achieve alignment on safety evaluation of ingredients used in cosmetic and pharmaceutical products between UK and EU before UK leaves the EU. - Ensure companies can still employ the best talent from around the world, facilitating UK and EU nationals working across Europe after Brexit, - Maintain scientific research collaboration between the UK and EU even after UK leaves the EU in order to strengthen EU's position in life sciences and attracting global life science investment, - Ensure that intellectual property (IP) standards and IP incentives continue to be applied in the EU and UK after Brexit.
+- ensure harmonization and continuity around the single regulatory system and maintain a stable EU Regulatory System and smooth functioning of the European Medicines Agency for pharmaceuticals, and - warrant that there is a single regulatory regime for cosmetics with a single evaluation of the safety of cosmetic ingredients used in products in the EU and the UK.
+More specifically, the recommendations are: - secure ongoing alignment, cooperation and mutual recognition between the UK and the EU regarding the authorization, testing and surveillance of pharmaceuticals and cosmetics, - ensure companies can still employ the best talent from around the world, facilitating UK and EU nationals working across Europe after Brexit. - maintain scientific research collaboration between the UK and EU even after UK leaves the EU in order to strengthen EU's position in life sciences and attracting global life science investment, - ensure that intellectual property (IP) standards and IP incentives continue to be applied in the EU and UK after Brexit.

-Retaining the functioning of pharmaceuticals' and cosmetics' supply chains by reaching an agreement with a pharmaceutical/cosmetics protocol, which ensures full alignment between EU and UK legislation is needed to guarantee supply of medicines to patients in Europe or the UK after Brexit.
+retaining the functioning of pharmaceuticals' and cosmetics' supply chains by reaching an agreement with a pharmaceutical/cosmetics protocol, which ensures full alignment between EU and UK legislation is needed to guarantee supply of medicines to patients in Europe or the UK after Brexit.